FC Sfîntul Gheorghe

-FC Sfîntul Gheorghe is a Moldovan professional football club based in Suruceni, Moldova.
-They play in the Moldovan Super Liga, the top division in Moldovan football.
+FC Sfîntul Gheorghe was a Moldovan professional football club based in Suruceni that existed between 2003 and 2023.

 History

-The club was formed in 2003.
+FC Sfîntul Gheorghe was founded in 2003.
 Until 2007, it was represented by seven youth teams, aged 10–18 years.
 In 2007, the Under-18 team became the champion of The Republic of Moldova.
-In 2008–2009, the club decided to enter the second tier of Moldovan football, the Divizia A.
+In 2008–09, the club decided to enter the second tier of Moldovan football, the Divizia A.

 In 2009, due to an excellent infrastructure of two stadiums, one with artificial turf and another with natural turf, the club met all the licensing criteria and obtained the "A" licence, which allowed the team to play in the Divizia Națională.

+In July 2023, the club ceased to exist amid a scandal involving match-fixing and the arrest of several players.
+The financial problems arising from the same scandal also played a decisive role in the termination of the club's existence.